playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 # Linters

-While formatting is important to a well-organized codebase; it doesn't directly find bugs in your codebase.
+While formatting is important to a well-organized codebase, it doesn't directly find bugs in your codebase.

 Instead, this responsibility often comes down to a bit of tooling that evaluates your source code and detects common mistakes and patterns to avoid.
-This bit of tooling is called a "linter".
+This bit of tooling is called a "linter."

 For example, we might have a bit of code that looks like this: